fktn-k/fkYAML/docs/mkdocs/docs/tutorials/index.md

 | ------- | ------------------------- |
 | UNIX    | /usr/local                |
 | Windows | C:\\Program Files\\fkYAML |

+Furthermore, you can install the single-header version of fkYAML by adding the `-DFK_YAML_USE_SINGLE_HEADER=ON` parameter on configuring CMake.

 And you're all set!
 You can now `find_package()` the fkYAML package.